vivekprm/spring-security-samples/README.md

 # spring-security-samples

-This is sample spring security project explained in Dave Syer video below:
+This repository is created to improve my understanding of the spring-security talk given by Dave Syer:

 https://www.youtube.com/watch?v=x3pYcp1LopU&t=809s